 Do you remember Paul Prudhomme’s best-selling cookbook?
 He was the ‘celebrity chef’ of the day (if there was one that is).
 I had to have a copy of my own during the food craze at that time:

 I’ll never forget baking his Spiced Pecan Cake with Pecan Frosting in 1985!
 It was this huge, towering, and very dense 3-layer cake that

-When the new PUBLIX food market opened up in our town, I asked the butcher if he knew about redfish and if it was available.
-Yes and yes, he happily replied.
+Meanwhile, when the new PUBLIX food market opened up in our town, I asked the butcher if he knew about redfish and if it was available.
+“Yes, and yes,” he happily replied.
 Within a week, redfish was special ordered for me and in my cart to prepare at home.

 Having never prepared redfish before, I played it safe and just googled Chef Prudhomme’s famous recipe for redfish.
 I also remembered that I had purchased a bottle of his “Magic” Seasoning Blend for Blackened Redfish.

 I’m so glad that I had this seasoning on hand because the recipe calls for you to just pour it on thick, thick, thick!
 Below is the recipe to prepare this seasonings blend from scratch if you prefer.